This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Why do my vegetable plants have purple stems?

-Purple stems on vegetable plants often signal phosphorus deficiency.
+Purple stems on your vegetable plants can mean phosphorus deficiency, especially in cold soil.

 How do I stop rabbits from eating garden vegetables?